Kloudless/meeting-scheduler/README.md

 #### open

-When the scheduler is launched
+The scheduler has launched

 #### close

-When the scheduler is closed
+The scheduler has closed

 #### destroyed

-When the scheduler window and placeholders are destroyed
+The scheduler window and placeholders has been destroyed

 #### connectAccount

-When a calendar account is connected
+A calendar account has been connected

 Event Data:
   - `account`: __Object__, Connected account